How to Get a Fee Waiver for College Applications

 What is a Fee Waiver for College Applications?

 Many colleges charge an application fee when students submit their applications for admission.
 This fee can range from $25 to $100 or more.
-However, when you have a college application fee waiver, you can apply without paying the application fee.
+When you have a college application fee waiver, you can apply without paying the application fee.

-Some colleges offer fee waivers to students who meet specific criteria.
+Some colleges offer fee waivers to students who meet certain criteria.
 This might mean being a first-generation college student or demonstrating financial hardship or need.
-In some cases, colleges may also offer fee waivers to students participating in programs like TRIO or Upward Bound.
+In some cases, colleges may also offer fee waivers to students who have participated in programs like TRIO or Upward Bound.

 Understanding Financial Hardship & Fee Waivers

-• Your parents' income compared to your family size and if it falls under a specific dollar amount.
+- Your parents’ income compared to your family size falling under a specific dollar amount

-• You participate in federal programs like Federal Free or Reduced Price Lunch (FRPL).
+- You participate in federal programs like Federal Free or Reduced Price Lunch

-If one or more of these criteria fits you, you should apply for an application fee waiver!
+If one or more of these four criteria fits you, then you should definitely apply for an application fee waiver!

 Let's work through your options now, one at a time.